 Board staff continues to attend regular meetings of the Natural Working Lands (NWL) Science Team under the CNRA and works with and provides input to the team for integration of range-related resource issues into climate-smart strategies.
-Members of this team work to inform and review modeling and analyses for natural and working lands, advise state agencies on implementation strategies and standardized accounting, and provide recommendations on addressing barriers to efficient implementation of climate action in natural and working lands.
+Members of this team work to inform and review modeling and analyses for natural and working lands strategies, advise state agencies on implementation strategies and standardized accounting, and provide recommendations on addressing barriers to efficient implementation of climate action in natural and working lands.
 Board staff also attend the related NWL Executive Advisory Committee (EAC)—a committee developed to support the implementation of AB 1757 (2021–2022, Rivas and Garcia): California Global Warming Solutions Act of 2006: climate goal: natural and working lands.
-Board staff provided input into the NWL EAC recommendations for range-related nature-based climate solutions that reduce greenhouse gas emissions to support state goals to achieve carbon neutrality and foster climate adaptation in 2024.
+Board staff provided input into the NWL EAC recommendations for range-related nature-based climate solutions that reduce or mitigate greenhouse gas emissions to support state goals to achieve carbon neutrality and foster climate adaptation in 2024.

 Board staff produced a draft for the rangelands chapter of the 2024 Assessment for the Forest and Resource Assessment Program, which evaluates the amount and extent of California's forests and rangelands, analyzes their conditions, and identifies alternative management and policy guidelines.
-Members of the RMAC will also be asked to review the chapter draft prior to finalization.
+Members of the RMAC will also be asked to review the chapter draft prior to finalization, likely in early 2025.

 A variety of speakers provided presentations to the RMAC audience at public meetings to disseminate information on and discuss potential needs and solutions for rangeland issues in California.
 Speakers and topics included: